DrugowitschLab/structure-in-motion/README.md

 ## Installation

 We assume a Linux installation based on Ubuntu 20.04.
 On Mac, you should be able to homebrew with sip and pyqt.
 First, clone this repository.
-In the cloned repository, use a virtual environment with Python 3.8:
+In the cloned repository, use a virtual environment with Python 3.8 (execute the following _line by line_):

 ```
 python3 -m pip install --user --upgrade pip   # Install pip (if not yet installed)